-A. Required components of progress note documentation:
+a.
+Required components of progress note documentation:

 - i.
 Linkage Clear link between assessment and/or reassessment, Individualized Recovery/Resiliency Plan and intervention(s) provided. - ii.
 Consumer profile Description of the current status of the individual to include individual statements, shared information and quotes; observations and description of individual affect; behaviors; symptoms; and level of functioning. - iii.
 Justification Documentation of the need for services based on admission criteria and measurable criteria for medical necessity.
-This documentation must also reflect justification for payment of services provided and utilization of resources as it relates to the service definition and the needs/desires of the individual.
+This documentation must also reflect justification for payment of services provided and utilization of resources as it relates to the service definition and the needs/desires of the individual. - iv.

-- iv.
 Specific services/intervention/modality provided Specific detail of all provided activity(ies) or modality(ies) including date, time, frequency, duration, location and when appropriate, methodology. - v.
-Purpose or goal of the services/intervention/modality Clarification of the reasons the individual is participating in the above services, activities, and modalities and the demonstrated value of services. - vi.
+Purpose or goal of the services/intervention/modality- Clarification of the reasons the individual is participating in the above services, activities, and modalities and the demonstrated value of services. - vi.
 Consumer response to intervention(s) Identification of how and in what manner the service, activity, and modality have impacted the individual; what was the effect; and how was this evidenced. - vii.
 Monitoring Evidence that selected interventions and modalities are occurring and monitored for expected and desired outcomes. - viii.
 Consumer's progress Identification of the individual's progress (or lack of progress) toward specific goals/objectives as well as the overall progress towards wellness. - ix.
 Next steps Targeted next steps in services and activities to support stability. - x.
 Reassessment and Adjustment to plan Review and acknowledgement as to whether there is a need to modify, amend or update the individualized service/recovery plan and if so, how.

-B. Required characteristics of progress note documentation10:
+b.
+Required characteristics of progress note documentation:

 - i.
 Presence of note For any claim or encounter submitted to DBHDD or DCH for these services herein, a note must be present justifying that specific intervention.
 In addition, other ancillary or non-billable services which are related to the well-being of the individual served must be included in the individual's official medical record. - ii.
 Service billed All progress notes must contain the corresponding HIPAA code which must include any designated modifier.
 When documenting practitioner modifiers, the modifier must indicate the reimbursement level, which may differ from the practitioner level in certain cases.
 For example, if a RN provides CSI, the RN would include the modifier U4 to indicate the practitioner level even though an RN is generally a level 2 Practitioner. - iii.
 Timeliness All activities/services provided are documented (written and filed) within the current individual record within a pre-established time frame set by provider policy not to exceed 7 calendar days.
 Best practice standards require progress notes to be written within 24 hours of the clinical or therapeutic activity.
 Notes entered retroactively into the record after an event or a shift must be identified as a "late entry". - iv.
 Legibility All documentation that is handwritten must be readable, decipherable and easily discernible to the all readers. - v.
 Conciseness and clarity Clear language, grammar, syntax, and sentence structure is used to describe the activity and related information. - vi.
 Standardized format Providers are expected to follow best practices and select a format or create a prescribed narrative that can be used consistently throughout their provider.
 Specific details regarding actual practice should be described in providers' policies, procedures, training manuals and/or documentation instruction sheets.
-All formats require a clear match or link between the progress note, assessment and service and planning data. - vii.
-Security and confidentiality All documentation is managed in such a manner to ensure individual confidentiality and security while providing access and availability as appropriate. - viii.
-Activities dated Documentation specifies the date/time of service. - ix.
-Dated entries All progress note entries are dated to reflect the date of signature of the individual providing the service (this date may differ from the actual date of service).
-Dates written to indicate the date of a signature may only be dated by the signer.
-In electronic records, the date of entry must reflect the date that the secure electronic signature was entered.
-Back-dating and post-dating are not permitted.
+All formats require a clear match or link between the progress note, assessment and service and planning data.

-10 Any electronic records process shall meet all requirements set forth in this document.
+&lt;sup>10 Any electronic records process shall meet all requirements set forth in this document.